Seeking Help With Ambien Addiction Treatment

 Yes, drug treatment programs can help people struggling with Ambien addiction.
 Drug treatment programs typically combine medications, counseling, and behavioral therapies to create an individualized approach to recovery.

 The National Institute on Drug Abuse (NIDA) says that addiction cannot be cured.
 However, it is very treatable.
-Comprehensive research into the science of addiction has led to many proven methods enabling people to break free from their dependence on drugs and regain their lives.
+Comprehensive research into the science of addiction has led to many proven methods enabling people to break free from Ambien dependence and regain their lives.
+(13)